caddis/categoree/README.md

 ## Purpose

-Let's face it, the native ExpressionEngine channel categories tag kind of sucks.
-It's nearly impossible to control the markup of the nested tag (no, actually, it **is** impossible), and with the linear option invoked, you can't get children without parents.
+ExpressionEngine is good, but sometimes that channel categories tag can be a bit limiting.
+There's not a lot of controlling the markup when outputting nested categories from the native tag.
+And you can't get children without parents.

 This plugin offers you a way to get categories on your terms, with your markup, in a way that suites you best.